BDC Hamburger Icon

 General ledgers and double-entry bookkeeping

-Double-entry bookkeeping states that every financial transaction impacts a company’s finances in two ways.
-The following equation summarizes it:
+Double-entry bookkeeping states that every financial transaction affects a company’s finances in two ways.
+The following equation summarizes this concept:

 Liabilities + Equity = Assets

-A company’s total assets must equal the sum of its liabilities and the owner’s equity in a double-entry system.
-A double-entry system ensures the balance sheet stays balanced every time and that each debit has a corresponding credit.
+In a double-entry system, a company’s total assets must equal the sum of its liabilities and the owner’s equity.
+This ensures that the balance sheet stays balanced every time and that each debit has a corresponding credit.

 Double-entry bookkeeping ensures the business maintains accurate records with a corresponding relationship between each liability and asset.